nodemcu/nodemcu-firmware/docs/modules/tls.md

 ## tls.cert.verify()

-Controls the vertificate verification process when the Nodemcu makes a secure connection.
+Controls the certificate verification process when the Nodemcu makes a secure connection.

 #### Syntax
 `tls.cert.verify(enable)`

-`tls.cert.verify(pemdata)`
+`tls.cert.verify(pemdata[, pemdata])`

 #### Parameters
 - `enable` A boolean which indicates whether verification should be enabled or not.
 The default at boot is `false`.
 - `pemdata` A string containing the CA certificate to use for verification.
+There can be several of these.

 #### Returns
 `true` if it worked.